Two Pot Method – No Paint In Drains

 Water quality lost

-Chemicals and contaminants reduce water quality and affect ecosystems from streams to estuaries.
+Chemicals and contaminants reduce water quality and affect ecosystems from streams to estuaries and coastlines.

 89%